- publish in Open Access journals

 - obtain funding through our publication fund

-The publication fund is supported by the "Open Access Publishing Programme" of Deutsche Forschungsgemeinschaft (DFG) up to and including 2021.
+The publication fund is supported by the "Open Access Publishing Programme" of Deutsche Forschungsgemeinschaft (DFG) .

 ""What is open access?
 Open access means that scientific literature should be publicly available, free of charge on the Internet so that those who are interested can read, download, copy, distribute, print, search, refer to and, in any other conceivable legal way, use full texts without encountering any financial, legal or technical barriers other than those associated with Internet access itself."

 (Source: http://openaccess.mpg.de/2365/en, last viewed on 28 January 2015)

 - publication fees, often called "Article Processing Charges" or "Author Fee" may occur